Phyks/BMC/README.md

 A list of ideas and TODO.
 Don't hesitate to give feedback on the ones you really want or to propose your owns.

-* if doi not found ? if no doi ?
+* if doi does not exist ?
-* store url of articles
+* download djvu
 * test file field for bibtex
+* No fail if proxy not accessible
 * Open
 * Confirmation for deletion
 * Rebuild